pixielabs/cavy-app/docs/api/helpers.md

 * `function`: (`Function`) The test case.

 ### `.beforeEach(function)`
 Runs a function before each test case.
+This function is called after Cavy clears `AsyncStorage`, but before the app is re-rendered.
+This means you can use `beforeEach` to manipulate state before the app is re-rendered.

 * `function`: (`Function`) The function to run before the tests.